d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 into the same number of output representations, the encoder-only mode cannot generate a sequence of arbitrary length like in machine translation.
-As originally proposed for machine translation, the transformer architecture can be outfittd with a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output:
+As originally proposed for machine translation, the transformer architecture can be outfitted with a decoder that autoregressively predicts the target sequence of arbitrary length, token by token, conditional on both encoder output and decoder output: